 What an inspiring journey!
 Laura’s perspective is such a great reminder that there is a great big wide world out there full of beautiful things and interesting people.
 I loved hearing about the connections she and her family made along the way, both with surprise helpers along the route and unexpected neighbors who end up in the camp site next to you.
 I’m sure her kids will talk about this road trip for years to come.

 Do you have a big road trip planned this summer?
 Are you heading to any of the National Parks Laura and her family visited?
 Could your kids make it 3.5 weeks in the car together (with spotty AC!)?
 What are your best tips for surviving on the road?

 I asked Laura to share some of her favorite road trip supplies.
 Here is what she recommends:

 Credits: Want to read more about the road trip?
-You can on Cylon’s blog here.
+You can on Cylon’s blog here or on Laura’s.
 Living With Kids is edited by Josh Bingham — you can follow him on Instagram.
 Would you like to share your home in our Living With Kids series?
 It’s lots of fun, I promise!
-Reach out at email@example.com.
+Reach out at firstname.lastname@example.org.